★★★★★

 At all costs, avoid using your massage tool on your legs if you take blood thinners to prevent clotting.
 Visit a nearby massage parlor instead, and request a Swedish-style massage.

-Read the cautions and restrictions
+Read the Cautions and Restrictions

 • Never administer to minors, the elderly, or anybody with a medical condition for whom it is not recommended in the unit's documentation.
 First, speak with your healthcare practitioner.